eller kjøp de skickelige platene fra mons.no shop

 Min

-This melody is sort of a sister to an old Monster Blomster song - «Liebeslied», which again are directly related to «Hertzsmertz».
-I love these songs!
+This melody is sort of a sister to an old Monster Blomster song - «Liebeslied», which again is directly related to «Hertzsmertz».

-I started writing «Min» in 1995 or 1996, and rather particularly, the first lyric is about the same things, altough in a different way, as it turned out some eight years later.
+I started writing «Min» in 1995 or 1996, and rather particularly, the first lyric is about the same things, although in a different way, as it turned out some eight years later.

-«Min» wasn't suppeosed to be eight minutes long - it just turned out like that.
-I started playing the song, and when I was finished it wasn't three minutes - it was almost three times as long.
+, it just turned out like that.
+I started playing it, and when I was finished it wasn't three minutes, it was almost three times as long.

 - What?
 Eight minutes?